Experience Diamond Head (Le’ahi) crater hike in Oahu

 Descending Diamond Head

-You have an option of climbing back down the circular staircase but the best route back is to take the slow declining route on the left side with nice views of the east side coatline, beaches and the ritzy areas of Diamond Head, Lanikai, Portlock and Kahala.
+You have an option of climbing back down the circular staircase but the best route back to the Diamond Head crater valley is to take the slow declining route on the left side with nice views of the east side coatline, beaches and the ritzy areas of Diamond Head, Lanikai, Portlock and Kahala.

 Check out this beautiful light house below